This is part 2 of 3 of the motivation series.

 When you go from feeling overwhelmed to feeling paralyzed all you can do is to:

-Sit in your yoga pants with a messy bun on your couch and eat cereals while scrolling through social media.
+Sit in your yoga pants with a messy bun on the couch and scroll through social media.

 Even going into the kitchen and cooking a real meal sounds like a lot of work.